This free event runs from 11am to 5pm in Stanmer Park, Brighton.

-Have a thoroughly apple-themed day at our annual seasonal celebration in and around the orchards at Stanmer Park.
-Children and families welcome!
+Have a thoroughly apple-themed day at our annual seasonal celebration in and around the orchards.
+The event is FREE and EVERYONE is welcome.

 (Can't make it this time?
 Click here if you would like us to email you when the next Apple Day is scheduled.)

-- The ever popular Apple Café – staffed and cooked for by volunteers, using fruit we scrumped from around Brighton & Hove and quality ingredients donated by Infinity.
+- The ever popular Apple Café – staffed and cooked for by volunteers, using fruit we scrumped from around Brighton & Hove and quality ingredients donated by Infinity Foods

 - Display of Sussex apple varieties